fozzysec/91porn-downloader/README.md

 **notice**

-the script will log downloaded videos and will skip them. currently the website uses javascript to deduct credits and can be passthrough by this script, no credits are needed to download videos.
+the script will log downloaded videos and will skip them.
+~~currently the website uses javascript to deduct credits and can be passthrough by this script, no credits are needed to download videos.~~
+The website has updated the function of deducting credits to perform at the server-end, so to download large amount of videos you may need a VIP account.

 To make downloader become multi-threading, remove gevent imports and remove `monkey.patch_all()`